Owee-Angare/Internship-/README.md

 ## About Company
 Oyesters Training is a training and management based company focused to  take  workshops,  seminars and project internships of students with various and experienced industry experts.

+## Projects Overview
+The main areas of focus were Machine Learning, Computer Vision and Deep Learning.
+40 minor projects were completed in the mentioned fields during the internship.
+3 major projects were successfully completed.

 Please check [Courses]() for Projects covered in the internship.

 ## Contact<br>